JUNO Sensitivity on Proton Decay $p\to \bar\nu K^+$ Searches: Abstract

 \section{Abstract}

 The Jiangmen Underground Neutrino Observatory (JUNO) is a large liquid scintillator detector designed to explore many topics in fundamental physics.
 In this paper, the potential on searching for proton decay in \PD mode with JUNO is investigated.
 The kaon and its decay particles feature a clear three-fold coincidence signature that results in a high efficiency for identification.
 Moreover, the excellent energy resolution of JUNO permits to suppress the sizable background caused by other delayed signals.
-Based on these advantages, the detection efficiency for the proton decay via \PD is 36.9\% with a background level of 0.2 events after 10 years of data taking.
-The estimated sensitivity based on 200 kton-years exposure is $9.6 \times 10^{33}$ years, competitive with the current best limits on the proton lifetime in this channel.
+Based on these advantages, the detection efficiency for the proton decay via \PD is $36.9\%\pm4.9\%$ with a background level of $0.2\pm 0.05({\rm syst})\pm 0.2({\rm stat})$ events after 10 years of data taking.
+The estimated sensitivity based on 200 kton-years exposure is $9.6 \times 10^{33}$ years, which is competitive with the current best limits on the proton lifetime in this channel and complementary using different detection technologies.